The Best Business Phone Lines

 Google Voice lacks many advanced features included in Ooma’s plans, however, such as call queuing and a virtual receptionist, and even more (such as training features like call whisper or monitoring tools) compared to RingCentral and 8×8, so whether this is suited to your business depends on your calling needs.

-Seamless integration with Google Workspace: As mentioned previously, and as you may expect, Google Voice integrates effortlessly with Google Workspace apps such as Gmail, Calendar, and Meet, streamlining communication and collaboration should you already use these tools.
+Seamless integration with Google Workspace: As mentioned previously, and as you may expect, we found Google Voice integrates effortlessly with Google Workspace apps such as Gmail, Calendar, and Meet during our testing, streamlining communication and collaboration should you already use these tools.
 Consequently, Voice is a natural fit for teams already using Google’s ecosystem.

 Google voice integration options with Workspace